-The future success of the Company heavily depends upon the continued services of the Company's senior executives and other key employees.
-In particular, the Company relies on the expertise and experience of the Company's Chief Executive Officer and Chief Financial Officer and the Chief Operating Officers of Kelso Technologies Inc. and Kelso Technologies (USA) Inc. If one or more of the Company's senior executives were unable or unwilling to continue in their present positions, the Company might not be able to replace them easily or at all.
-If any of the Company's senior executives join a competitor or forms a competing company, the Company may lose clients, suppliers, key professionals, technical know-how and staff members.
+The future success of the Company depends upon the continued services of the Company's senior executives and other key employees.
+In particular, the Company relies on the expertise and experience of the Senior management team of Kelso Technologies Inc. and Kelso Technologies (USA) Inc. If one or more of the Company's senior executives were unable or unwilling to continue in their present positions, the Company might not be able to replace them easily or at all.
+If any of the Company's senior executives join a competitor or form a competing company, the Company may lose clients, suppliers, key professionals, technical know-how and staff members.